 In Atlanta, there are a lot of airport premises liability cases.
-As Hartsfield-Jackson airport is the busiest airport in the world, a lot can go wrong to cause people to suffer from injuries, including injuries sustained from boarding or exiting aircrafts, escalator falls, elevator injuries, and slip and falls.
+As Hartsfield-Jackson airport is the busiest airport in the world, a lot can go wrong to cause people to suffer from injuries, including injuries sustained from boarding or exiting aircraft, escalator falls, elevator injuries, and slip and falls.
 Even though the City of Atlanta owns the airport, there are numerous entities that could be responsible for an injury that occurs at the airports.
-Responsible parties for an airport injury could range from airlines to third party airport management companies to cleaning crews to elevator maintenance companies or even restaurants and other retail stores inside of the airport.
+Responsible parties for an airport injury could range from airlines to third-party airport management companies to cleaning crews to elevator maintenance companies or even restaurants and other retail stores inside the airport.
 When bringing a case that arises from an injury at the airport, it can be difficult to determine which party is responsible.
 Thus, finding and preserving evidence at the beginning of a case is vital to the success of a claim.

 If you are injured at the Atlanta airport, do the following at the scene:

 - Accept medical treatment from paramedics or other emergency responders.